*Effective July 11, 2020, positions in this job classification will be furloughed by 7.5%

 THE REQUIREMENTS: Any combination of training and experience that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain these would be:

-Two years of experience* as an attorney practicing civil law for a public agency or three years of experience* as an attorney practicing general civil law.
+One year of experience* as an attorney practicing civil law for a public agency or two years of experience* practicing general civil law.

 *Qualifying experience must be gained after admission to a State Bar.